martimy/Design_Fall_2022/README.md

    $ git clone --branch main https://github.com/DAL-INWK/Design_Fall_2022
    ```

-2. Create a branch named after your group (use the format gxx, where xx is your group number) and checkout the branch:
+2. Create a branch named after your lab and group numbers (use the format labX_gYY, where X is the lab number and YY is your group number) and checkout the branch:

    ```
    $ cd Design_Fall_2022
-   $ git branch g99
-   $ git checkout g99
+   $ git checkout -b lab1_g99
    ```

 3. Copy network device configuration using Ansible: